Get to Know Our Information Center Volunteers

 PRUDENCE

-I knew wanted to volunteer.
-I’m excited about the area, so it’s not hard for me to come up with activities for people to do, or why they would want to do them, because there’s just a lot here.
+I think this is a great area to live in.
+So, it’s an easy sell when you’re talking with visitors for me because I’m excited about the area, so it’s not hard for me to come up with suggestions for things for people to do, or why they would want to do things, because there’s just a lot here.

 • Why do you love Portland?
 The area is gorgeous, and it’s easy to experience the beauty of the place.
 You don’t have to struggle sitting in traffic for three hours to see some water.
 I can walk to it.
 You can walk to Munjoy Hill and you can see it.